TAZWARAZMAEEN/AI-STUDYBUDDY/README.md

-# 🤖📚 AI StudyBuddy (StudyBot)
+# 🤖📚 AI StudyBuddy (StudyBee)

-**AI Presenter (Fitz)** is a smart and interactive presentation assistant that helps users understand slide content through AI-powered explanations, summaries, flashcards, chatbot Q&A, and even voice narration — perfect for students, educators, or anyone tired of reading boring slides.
+** (StudyBee)** is a smart and interactive presentation assistant that helps users understand slide content through AI-powered explanations, summaries, flashcards, chatbot Q&A, and even voice narration — perfect for students, educators, or anyone tired of reading boring slides.

 ---